Skip to main content

 flutterfire configure

-This generates a firebase_options.dart file with your platform-specific Firebase configuration.
+This generates a firebase_options.dart file with your platform-specific Firebase configuration, and registers each platform app with your Firebase project.

 import 'package:firebase_core/firebase_core.dart';